m3db/m3/DOCUMENTATION.md

 #### Shortcodes

-The M3 documentation adds the following additional shortcodes:
+The M3 documentation adds the following extra shortcodes:

 -   `{{% apiendpoint %}}` - Combines the values of `Params.api.localCordinator` + `Params.api.apiEndpoint` as defined in the site configuration to output the base API endpoint for M3 running on a localhost.
 -   `{{% docker-version %}}` - Outputs the value of `Params.releases.docker` as defined in the site configuration to output the consistent current Docker release.